miguelraz/miguelraz.github.io/blog/juliawats.md

 ```

 ### Parsing is hard
-- Operator precedene with ranges: (Credit to Oscar Smith)
+- Operator precedence with ranges: (Credit to Oscar Smith)
 ```julia-repl
 julia> -5:5 .+ .5
 -5.0:1.0:5.0